sammancoaching/website/_learning_hours/small_steps/demo_tdd_intro.md

 After a few minutes of discussion, ask a few pairs to report some of the benefits they thought of to the whole group.

 ### Demonstrate
-The version of the Leap Year kata that I usually use is one of the exercises described on [cyber-dojo](https://cyber-dojo.org/).

-Starting at a whiteboard, explain the purpose of the kata.
+Starting at a whiteboard, explain the purpose of the [LeapYear](/kata_descriptions/leap_year.html) kata.
 Read the description to the group, and/or display it on a slide.
 Write up all 4 examples given in the kata description on a whiteboard.
 Note that these will turn into tests.

 Demonstrate how to TDD this function, taking one example/test at a time.
 I often do the demo using cyber-dojo as a development environment, since it makes the TDD cycles visible.